About Washington State

-The Seattle-Tacoma International Airport (SEA), Spokane International Airport (GEG), and Tri-Cities Airport (PSC) are major airports in Washington.
+The Seattle-Tacoma International Airport (SEA), Spokane International Airport (GEG), and Tri-Cities Airport (PSC), are the major airports in Washington.
 The Boeing Field, which is located in Seattle, is one of the country’s busiest primary non-hub airports.

-- Washington is the only state named after a US President, George Washington.
+- Washington is the only state named after a United States President, George Washington.

-- Mount Rainier, the highest point (4,392 meters) in Cascade Range, holds more glacial ice than rest of the 47 contiguous states combined.
+- Mount Rainier, the highest point at 14,410 feet (4,392 meters) in the Cascade Range, holds more glacial ice than rest of the 47 contiguous states combined.